Illinois State University

 Approximately one-fourth of the membership of a committee (at a minimum) shall be retired each year and replaced with new members, provided that, for purposes of this section, the membership of a committee need not necessarily be deemed to include officers of the Academic Senate, the President of the Student Body, the President and Vice Presidents of the University, or others who hold membership on a committee because of other offices held.

-I. All Non-Internal Committees – Absence and Vacancies Policy
+I. All External Committees – Absence and Vacancies Policy

 All vacancies shall be certified by the Senate Office.
 No vacancy shall be certified without a reasonable attempt to contact the member in question.
 All rights and privileges of being a member shall be in full effect until a vacancy is certified.